Lit-o/BASE/React.md

     const onButtonPress = () => {console.log('"on..."
 Something that User manually activate')}

     const _markAsReadOnly = 'declare a pseudo Constant to other developers'

+    const withSomeHOC = 'higher-order component'

+    const useCustomHook = 'use other hooks and return custom obj or array with data and methods'
 ```

 #### Styles